 Conoil Plc ensures compliance with the laws and regulations guiding its operations in Nigeria.
-The Company has in place the following Policies which are available on the website of the Company www.conoilplc.com:
+The Company has in place the following Policies which are available on the website of the Company www.conoilplc.com :

 - i.
 Securities Trading Policy

-- ii.
-Complaint management policy
+- Complaint management policy ii.

-- iii.
-Code of Conduct and Business Ethics
+- Code of Conduct and Business Ethics iii.

-- iv.
-Anti-Bribery and Corruption Policy
+- Anti-Bribery and Corruption Policy iv.

-- v.
-Anti-Money Laundering and Combating Terrorism Financing Policy
+- Anti-Money Laundering and Combating Terrorism Financing Policy v

 - vi.
 Market Conduct Policy

+- vii.
+Complaints Management Policy Framework